 - C1.
 Act autonomously with limited supervision or direction - C2.
-Produce projects using a complex and developmental artistic process to produce technically excellent outcomes
+Use complex and developmental processes to produce technically excellent practical work - C3.
+Operate to professional standards in a range of acting contexts - C4.
+Employ specialist acting techniques to communicate effectively with a range of audiences

 - D1.
-Demonstrate both employment potential and ability to manage future professional development in the creative industry. - D2.
-Communicate in a range of styles including academic discussion and the presentation of arguments in a professional manner. - D3.
-Evaluate factors which enhance group processes and team working, and own effectiveness within a team
+Demonstrate both employment potential and ability to manage future professional development in the performing arts industry. - D2.
+Communicate professionally in a range of contexts - D3.
+Reflect on and evaluate own performance to inform future personal and professional development